LHB coach: Anubhuti

 Anubhuti coach (EA) is a luxury LHB coach.
 These coaches will progressively be introduced on the Shatabdi and Rajdhani Express trains.

 The New Delhi–Chandigarh Shatabdi Express will have the first Anubhuti coach, followed by Jaipur Shatabdi.
 All Shatabdi trains will have these and later Rajdhani Express will also have them.
 The Western Railway received its first Anubhuti Rail Coach on 12 December 2017 for its Mumbai Central–Ahmedabad Shatabdi Express.

 The Central Railway augmented the Pune–Secunderabad Shatabdi Express with an Anubhuti coach from 25 December 2017.

-Southern Railway is operating Anubhuti coach in Chennai Central–Coimbatore Shatabdi Express.
+Southern Railway is operating Anubhuti coach in Chennai Central–Mysuru Shatabdi Express.

-It is a state of the art LHB coaches with 56 seating capacity, featuring ergonomically designed cushioned seats, LCD screens, modular toilets and stylish interiors, announced in the Railway Budget of 2014, are to be produced at the Rae Bareli coach factory.
+It is a state of the art LHB coach with a 56 seating capacity, featuring ergonomically designed cushioned seats, LCD screens, modular toilets and stylish interiors, announced in the Railway Budget of 2014, are to be produced at the Raebareli coach factory.
 They are fitted with automatic doors, the interiors and lighting arrangements will be aesthetically designed to enhance the ambience.

 It is estimated to cost ₹28 million to manufacture an Anubhuti coach at the Modern Coach Factory, Raebareli.

+Hybrid LHB Coaches

+Hybrid LHB coaches were a type of passenger coach used by Indian Railways.
+They had a Linke-Hofmann-Busch (LHB) shell fitted over Integral Coach Factory (ICF) bogies and have a maximum speed of 120 km/h.
+They were technologically superior and provided better travelling experience and safety than conventional ICF type coaches.
+However these coaches are no longer in service.

+Liveries

+Standard

+A new redesign has been made for almost all standard trains.